microbiome/OMA/04_datainfra.md

 </tbody>
 </table></div>

 **Note**: after subsetting, expect the number of columns to equal the sum of the recurrences of the feature(s) that you are interested in.
 For instance, `nrows = Actinobacteria + Chlamydiae = 1631 + 21 = 1652`.

 Depending on your research question, you might need to or need not agglomerate the data in the first place: if you want to find the abundance of each and every feature that belongs to Actinobacteria and Chlamydiae, agglomeration is not needed; if you want to find the total abundance of all the features that belong to Actinobacteria or Chlamydiae, agglomeration is recommended.

-##### Not agglomerated data
+##### Non-agglomerated data

 Next, we _logical index_ across the rows of `se` (make sure to leave the second index empty to select all columns) and filter for the features that fall in either Actinobacteria or Chlamydiae.
 For this, we use the information on the samples from the meta data `rowData(se)`.

 The first term with the `%in%` operator are includes all the features of interest, whereas the second term after the AND operator `&` filters out all the features that present a NA in place of Phylum.

 ```r
 # subset by feature
 se_subset_by_feature <- se[rowData(se)$Phylum %in% c("Actinobacteria", "Chlamydiae") & !is.na(rowData(se)$Phylum), ]

 # show dimensions
 dim(se_subset_by_feature)
 ```